tobyhodges/fair-research-software/episodes/01-fair-research-software.md

   * Place your software in a public software repository (and ideally register it in a [software registry](https://github.com/NLeSC/awesome-research-software-registries))
-  * Use a unique and persistent identifier (DOI) for your software (e.g. by depositing your code on Zenodo), which is also useful for citations - note that depositing your data/code on GitHub and similar software repositories may not be enough as they may change their open access model or disappear completely
+  * Use a unique and persistent identifier (DOI) for your software (e.g. by depositing your code on Zenodo), which is also useful for citations - note that depositing your data/code on GitHub and similar software repositories may not be enough as they may change their open access model or disappear completely in the future
 * Accessible
   * Make sure people can freely, legally and easily get a copy your software
   * Use coding conventions and comments to make your code readable and understandable by people (once they get a copy of it)